GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 # 06:00

+The expectations of what this was about, Carol's eggs and surrogate motherhood.
+The Christmas eve rituals of childbirth.

 "We would never hurt you" to the young woman with the pregnancy gift in a stainless steel canister.

 Throughout human history, tens of thousands of years and longer, pregnancy has been an extreme health risk to women.
 A pregnant woman is slowed down / pained / vulnerable.
 She needs special foods  / nutrition.
 She can bleed out or have a dead fetus inside her body.
 Coffin birth: https://en.wikipedia.org/wiki/Coffin_birth